 Yet for the first time in his life, the headache did not come on. … THIS got his Attention!

-The Critical Point, then, is it was not “getting in touch” with the *content* of his thinking or “figuring out” or “remembering” his emotions that was central to the healing process.
+The Critical Point, then, is it was not “getting in touch” with the *content* of his thinking or “figuring out” or “remembering” his emotions that were central to the healing process.
 It was the Act of Paying Attention in the current moment to the thoughts and feelings emerging when paying attention. …

 The Simple Lesson is that being focused on the present moment tends to disconnect or dissolve our connection to past events.
-That’s because memories lives in thought (which is itself neurological in nature) and “neuro-physiological leftovers” from past events, injury, or trauma.
+That’s because memories live in thought (which is itself neurological in nature) and “neuro-physiological leftovers” from past events, injury, or trauma.
 Those “events” can be physical, mental, emotional, metabolic, or relational in nature.
 They are in great degree moderated and modified by the nervous system, even if mental or emotional in nature.

-Focusing on the present moment tends to “inhibit” (reduce or turn off) such neuro-physiological phenomena.
+Focusing on the present moment tends to “inhibit” (reduce or turn off) such neurophysiological phenomena.